 4) Responsibilities of church membership.

 Members of Crich Baptist Church covenant together before God to contribute toward the development of true spiritual fellowship by the pursuit of practical holiness, love of all the brethren, faithful attendance at all regular meetings for worship, ministry and prayer (Acts 2:41-47), and regular, practical support of the work of the gospel.
+This also includes regular attendance at the Lord’s table, this being an ordinance instituted by our Lord Himself.
 Any member consistently neglecting their responsibilities or guilty of action by which the name of our Lord Jesus Christ may be dishonoured shall be subject to the admonition and discipline of the Pastor, Elders and, if necessary, the Church.
 It is to be expected that members attend regular worship services on the Lord’s Day and at least one Midweek Meeting as well as Church Meetings.
 Ability to attend Church Meetings unmatched by ability to attend other Midweek Meetings may result in having the voting rights of such members suspended where no adequate reason for absence at Prayer Meetings and Bible Studies can be offered.

-Understanding and compassion is to be shown to friends who by virtue of illness, infirmity, essential duties or unavoidable transportation problems are unable to attend meetings as often as they would wish or as the Church Constitution ideally requires.
-These reasons may be examined by the Pastor and Elders but understanding and sympathy for such hardships and difficulties will prevail.
+Understanding and compassion is to be shown to friends who by virtue of illness, infirmity, essential duties or unavoidable transportation problems are unable to attend meetings as often as they would wish or as the Constitution ideally requires.
+These reasons may be examined by the Pastor and Elders but understanding and sympathy will be shown for those experiencing such hardships and difficulties.

 5) Termination of membership.